mluerig/RR/README.md

 ---
 ### 0) Downloads

 **R**

-I assume you have R and Rstudio installed
+I assume you have R and Rstudio installed.
 ```
 install.packages(c("rmarkdown","knitr" ,"ggplot2","shiny","plotly", "rgl", "rggobi"))
 ```

 **Python (3.6)**

-if you have yet to intall python I recommend https://conda.io/miniconda.html.
+If you have yet to intall python I recommend https://conda.io/miniconda.html.
 To install packages go to your terminal and use `conda install`:

 ```
 conda install os pandas bokeh